Exponential convergence to equilibrium for kinetic Fokker-Planck equations: Introduction

 In Section~\ref{appl} we apply the main result of the paper to establish exponential convergence to equilibrium for the relativistic Fokker-Planck equation~\cite{AC0, DH2, H1} when the temperature of the surrounding bath is sufficiently small.
 We do not know whether the small temperature assumption is only a technical condition or a necessary physical one.
 However in~\cite{AC1}, see also~\cite{angst}, it is shown that spatially homogeneous solutions converge exponential fast to equilibrium for all temperatures, although the result is proved not in $L^1$ but in a weighted $L^2$ norm.

 Finally, we remark that a natural and interesting extension of the results of this paper would be to consider the equation on the whole space, $x\in\R^N$, with an external confining potential (this is the case studied in~\cite{Herau, hypo}).
-This generalization (and others) will be considered in a separate paper~\cite{AC}, together with some more applications of the result.